 Nextion displays offer the possibility of having an interactive screen that can be easily controlled by a serial link.
 Here we connect it to an orange pi zero to show the basic functionality.
 Write text or values and retrieve information each time a field on the screen is touched.

 First, you have to load the Armbian operating system on the Orange Pi Zero as explained in the article https://f1atb.fr/index.php/fr/2020/03/27/mise-en-route -orange-pi-zero /

 For the serial link we will connect the Nextion to the UART1 of the Orange Pi.
 We supply the Nextion by the 5v of the Orange PI and we connect the TX-RX in each direction.

 Select the System item then Hardware and validate UART1.

-For the serial link, install the python3-serial library.
+For the serial link, install the python-serial or python3-serial library.

 For the Nextion display, programming takes place in 2 stages:

 - a definition of the various text fields, values, images, etc. desired using a graphic editor